ceciwestbrook/RTDisengagement_public/readme.md

 This dataset corresponds to pre-registered analyses which can be found here: https://osf.io/qy4df.

  # Associated neural data #
-This code is associated with a neural dataset published on openneuro.org.
-DOI for this dataset will be added when it becomes publicly available.
+This code is associated with a publicly-available dataset at https://openneuro.org/datasets/ds006683/versions/1.0.1.

  # Data collection and acknowledgements: #
 Data were collected at the CMU-Pitt Brain Imaging Data Generation & Education (BRIDGE) Center in Pittsburgh, PA, USA.